PTA

 Here's a list of some goods and services that are affected by the reverse charge, based on the information I found:

 Standard-rated services for new build housing: If you supply standard-rated services for new build housing, the reverse charge will apply.
-However, if your customer is an end user and confirms this to you in writing, the reverse charge will not apply and you should use the normal VAT rules1.
+However, if your customer is an end user and confirms this to you in writing, the reverse charge will not apply and you should use the normal VAT rules.

 Supply and fix of goods not ordinarily incorporated in new build housing: When these goods are supplied and installed in new build housing, the reverse charge does not apply and standard rate VAT should be charged.
-The same applies to goods that are not ordinarily incorporated in residential conversions and refurbishments1.
+The same applies to goods that are not ordinarily incorporated in residential conversions and refurbishments.

 Scaffolding for standard or reduced-rated construction projects: Scaffolding supplied in relation to standard or reduced-rated construction work will be liable to VAT at the standard rate.
-This should be accounted for under the reverse charge if all the other reverse charge conditions are met, unless the customer is an end user1.
+This should be accounted for under the reverse charge if all the other reverse charge conditions are met, unless the customer is an end user.

-Utility companies as contractors: Exceptions to the general rule of utility companies being excluded from the reverse charge exist when a utility company takes on the role of contractor for particular projects such as constructing, repairing or maintaining a private power or gas network for a customer, or installing full heating systems1.
+Utility companies as contractors: Exceptions to the general rule of utility companies being excluded from the reverse charge exist when a utility company takes on the role of contractor for particular projects such as constructing, repairing or maintaining a private power or gas network for a customer, or installing full heating systems.

 Energy Company Obligation funding: Energy Company Obligation funding only applies to gas and electric companies.
 Making a supply for payment is a supply for VAT purposes, so may be subject to the reverse charge if supplies of construction services are being provided and the other conditions are met.